MichaelYe48/portfolio-website/content/posts/browser-use.md

 ## Why This Matters

 The implications of our findings are significant.
 Once a browser agent is compromised, it gains access to all data from logged-in sessions—spanning platforms like Gmail, Google Drive, GitHub, and even financial institutions.
-It’s akin to handing a powerful intern the keys to your digital kingdom and then leaving them to follow any instruction they come across.

 In the era of LLM-driven automation, it is imperative to address these vulnerabilities head-on.
 Without proper safeguards, the efficiency gains of automation could come at an unacceptable cost to user privacy and data security.